Erasdna/DL-biomedicine-project/README.md

 # Few Shot Benchmark for Biomedical Datasets

+In this project, we introduce a novel extension to the existing few-shot learning benchmark.
+We implement several variants of the Feature Embedding Adaptation with Transformers (FEAT) algorithm proposed by [Ye et al., 2021](https://arxiv.org/abs/1812.03664), with the goal of enhancing the existing framework.
+The implemented models are applied on two biomedical datasets, namely Tabula Muris and SwissProt.

+The implementations of the methods (FEADS, FEALSTM, FEAT) are available in the folder `methods/settoset`.
+Their corresponding configurations files are given in folder `conf/method` in the files `feads.yaml`, `fealstm.yaml` and `feat.yaml`.

+To help with the training and validation process, we use bash scripts.
+Script `baselines.sh` is used to run the baseline methods on both datasets using the default configuration files.
+Scripts `tabula_muris.sh` and `swissprot.sh` are used to tune the hyperparameters on their respective datasets.
+Script `final_hyps.sh` is used to run the training of 3 implemented methods using their best hyperparemetrs on for each dataset.

+Python file `visualize_transform.py` is used for visualizing the transformation and `compare_base_transform.py` is used for calculating the accuracy of 3 implemented methods on the test dataset without the transformation applied.
+Usage of these files is given the "Usage" section.

 ## Installation

 You have been provided with a `fewshotbench.zip` file containing the code for this benchmark.
 The accompanying presentation will also help you get started.